When preparing a file to send to the WebTeam for upload to your CMS library make sure that you give the file an appropriate name.

 - Make sure it's a name you would be happy for other people to see, and more importantly, make sure it's a name other people will understand.

 - Don't use blank spaces in file names.
-Separate words with an underscore '_' or hyphen '-', and make sure there is no blank spaces at the start or end of the file name.
+Separate words with a hyphen '-', and make sure there is no blank spaces at the start or end of the file name.

 - It should include no special characters e.g. & # ? ( ) @ \ / (There is a good collection of special characters on this web site)